Archive for category Assembly Conversations

 Assembly Conversations: The General Assembly & Local Government

-Posted by Connie Stevens in Assembly Conversations on January 24, 2012
+Posted by Virginia Public Radio in Assembly Conversations on January 24, 2012

 This week on Assembly Conversations we examine the relationship between the General Assembly and local government.
 With mandates handed down from Richmond and cuts in state funding for a range of services, many Virginia cities and counties are being squeezed financially.
 Governor McDonnell has recognized the problem and promised to help.
 But some localities wonder if that will be enough.